emoyers/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when a line is present in the ground without being a lane line.

-Another shortcoming could be ...
+Another shortcoming could be the diferent types of light for example shadows or night light.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to refine the area of interested to maintain a more constant line without errors.

-Another potential improvement could be to ...
+Another potential improvement could be to make a better filtering to avoid confusion with shadows or other lines in the paviment.